Reported Speech Basics: Say, Tell, Ask

 Many English learners get confused when using 'say', 'tell', and 'ask' in reported speech.
 This guide explains the differences clearly with rules, examples, and practical tips.

 Reported speech — also called indirect speech — is how we repeat what someone else has said without using their exact words.
 It’s used in conversations, storytelling, and everyday communication.
-But many learners struggle with choosing between the verbs say, tell, and ask because each one follows different grammatical rules.
+Whether you are relaying a message from a colleague or retelling a funny story from a friend, reported speech is the tool that allows you to share information efficiently without needing to mimic the original speaker's exact tone and phrasing.

 | Correct | Incorrect | Why |